With Mariela Cunqueiro…

 Visit this page for upcoming Pyrography Classes, Workshops and Sip & Burn Events!

-Students will learn the basics of pyrography to create their own beautiful, one of a kind hand made clock while enjoying a glass of wine or beverage of choice!
+Students will learn the basics of pyrography to create their own beautiful, one of a kind hand made wooden clock, cheeseboard or set of holiday ornaments.

 Save your spot Via Venmo: @Mariela-Cunqueiro